SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Future Research Directions

 \subsection{Toward Real-Time Threat Detection}

 Previous work, e.g. LogPrécis of Boffa et al. \cite{boffa2024logprecis} demonstrate the use of LLMs for (offline) attack pattern detection in logs.
-Future research is likely to expand on this, focusing on techniques for online threat detection.
+Future research should expand to real-time attack pattern identification.
 This use case has interesting implications for architectural choices of the underlying models.
 Boffa et al. \cite{boffa2024logprecis} use a classifier based on an encoder-only model for this purpose.
 In parallel, significant progress has been made on scaling decoder-only (e.g \cite{llama}) and encoder-decoder (\cite{raffel2020exploring}) model architectures.
 We propose a re-evaluation of threat detection tasks in light of these recent advances.
-In particular, causal (decoder-only) architectures more precisely model real-time detection tasks, since no knowledge of future events (honeypot interactions) can be leveraged, is in contrast to threat detection for in offline scenarios.
+In particular, causal (decoder-only) architectures more precisely model real-time detection tasks, since no knowledge of future events (honeypot interactions) can be leveraged, is in contrast to threat detection in offline scenarios.
 Encoder-decoder models likewise more naturally map the problem as a translation task from, e.g., raw session interactions to, e.g., MITRE ATT\&CK labels.
 Future work should study what further benefits and drawbacks the inductive biases of these architectures have on tasks such as this one.